eckertliam/spice/README.md

 # spice
-Programming language written in and compiling to Rust
+Programming language with a parser and VM both to be written in Rust.

+# TODO